mawady/ColorSymDetect/README.md

 Release Date: 2017

 Users of this software are encouraged to cite the following article:
 + Mohamed Elawady, Christophe Ducottet, Olivier Alata, Cécile Barat, and Philippe Colantoni.
-"Wavelet-based Reflection Symmetry Detection via Textural and Color Histograms." arXiv preprint arXiv:??????
-(2017).
+"Wavelet-based Reflection Symmetry Detection via Textural and Color Histograms." arXiv preprint arXiv:1707.02931 (2017).

 The sample photos are kindly provided by Aesthetic Visual Analysis (AVA) dataset